 - The state’s blood alcohol concentration for a driver charged with DWI is 0.08% at the time of driving

 What is the difference between DWI and DUI?

 Many people use these terms interchangeably and don’t really know the difference.
-Texas is one of the few states that distinguishes between Driving While Intoxicated and Driving Under the Influence.
+Texas is one of the few states that distinguish between Driving While Intoxicated and Driving Under the Influence.
 Driving under the influence is a criminal offense applied only to persons under 21 years old if they have any detectable amount of alcohol in their system.
 A charge of DUI is usually a class C misdemeanor, punishable by a fine up to $500.00.

 So a person who is under 21 years of age and driving with a detectable amount of alcohol in their system may be charged with a DUI even if they are not actually intoxicated based on the legal definition.

 However, if the officer believes a person under 21 is intoxicated, that officer may charge the person with the more serious crime of DWI.
 DWI is a criminal offense in which a person (minor or adult) is suspected of driving a motor vehicle while intoxicated.
 Either charge carries the risk of license suspension and/or fines, and you need an experienced and knowledgeable criminal defense lawyer to represent your rights.

 Additional types of DWI/DUI cases:

 - DWI – Felony